George Hollingbery: Parliamentary career

 In the 2010 general election, Hollingbery contested the new constituency of Meon Valley in Hampshire, created as a result of boundary changes.
 He was elected with a majority of 12,125.
 He was re-elected in 2015 and 2017 with majorities of 23,913 and 25,692 respectively.

 Hollingbery subsequently served on the Speaker's Advisory Committee on Works of Art and the Communities and Local Government Committee.

 In parliament, Hollingbery was a close ally of Maidenhead MP Theresa May.
-He supported her candidature in the 2016 Conservative Party leadership election.
+He supported her candidature in the 2016 Conservative leadership election.
 He also served twice as her Parliamentary Private Secretary, first in her role as Home Secretary from 2012 to 2015 and then as Prime Minister from 2016 to 2018.

 Hollingbery was interviewed for the 2017 documentary Theresa vs. Boris: How May Became PM, in which he was also portrayed by Daniel Casey in dramatisations.

 Hollingbery was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in Theresa May's resignation honours on 10 September 2019.

 On 7 November 2019, Hollingbery announced he would not contest the 2019 general election.
 He added he supported Boris Johnson's Brexit withdrawal agreement but wanted to pursue career opportunities outside parliament.
 He was succeeded as MP for Meon Valley by Flick Drummond.

 Ambassador to Cuba

 In January 2021 it was announced that Hollingbery would be appointed as Her Majesty's Ambassador to the Republic of Cuba with effect from early 2022.
 He presented President Miguel Díaz-Canel his letter of credence on 11 February 2022.

+His tenure in this position ended in March 2025, where he was succeeded by Mr James Hooley OBE.